wasmCloud/wasmCloud/crates/provider-http-server/README.md

 ## Provider Configuration

 The wasmCloud HTTP server has optional configuration that you can provide to it at startup.
-All configuration keys should be lowercased, as well as their values when applicable.
+All configuration keys are case insensitive, as in two configuration values "ROUTING_MODE" and "routing_mode" will conflict, so ensure they are unique.
 See the [provider config](https://wasmcloud.com/docs/developer/providers/configure) documentation for information about defining and using this configuration.

 | Key              | Value                  | Default        | Description                                                                                                                                                                                                            |
 | ---------------- | ---------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |